-Learning Goals 1 = Area Of Concern 2 = Progress Being Made Toward Second-Grade Standards 3 = Meets Second-Grade Standards 4 = Understandings Go Beyond Second-Grade Standards Writing / Genres / Writing Pr rocess & Conventions (cont.)
+Learning Goals 1 = Area Of Concern 2 = Progress Being Made Toward Second-Grade Standards 3 = Meets Second-Grade Standards 4 = Understandings Go Beyond Second-Grade Standards Writing / Genres / Writing P rocess & Conventions (cont.)
 I can edit drafts for grammar, punctuation, and spelling using a rubric.
-(2.11d) The student does not edit drafts for punctuation and spelling using a writing rubric and does not use resources when editing (e.g., word wall, dictionary).
-The student independently edits drafts for punctuation and spelling using a writing rubric but does not use resources when editing (e.g., word wall, dictionary).
+(2.11d) The student does not edit drafts for grammar, punctuation, and spelling using a writing rubric and/or does not use resources when editing (e.g., word wall, dictionary) with teacher support.
+The student edits drafts for grammar, punctuation, and spelling using a writing rubric and uses resources when editing (e.g., word wall, dictionary) with teacher support.
 The student independently edits drafts for grammar, punctuation, and spelling using a writing rubric and uses resources when editing (e.g., word wall, dictionary).
 The student edits drafts for more complex grammar, punctuation, and spelling and checks for correct construction of compound and complex sentences.
 I can write and publish in a variety of genres.
-(2.12, 2.11e) The student does not independently write and publish in a variety of genres including fiction, expository, and correspondence.
-The student independently writes and publishes in a variety of genres including fiction, expository, and correspondence.
+(2.12, 2.11e) The student does not write and publish in a variety of genres including fiction, expository, poetry, persuasive, and correspondence with teacher support.
+The student can write and publish in a variety of genres including fiction, expository, poetry, persuasive, and correspondence with teacher support.
 The student independently writes and publishes in a variety of genres including fiction, informational, correspondence, poetry, and persuasive.
 The student writes and publishes in a variety of genres including fiction, informational, poetry, persuasive, correspondence, and drama.
 I can write legibly in print and form cursive letters accurately.
-(2.2e) The student writes legibly in print but does not form any lower-case cursive letters accurately with consistency. or The student does not write legibly in print.
-The student writes legibly in print and can form some lower-case cursive letters accurately.
+(2.2e) The student writes legibly in print but does not form both lower- and upper-case cursive letters accurately. or The student does not write legibly in print.
+The student writes legibly in print and can form lower- and upper-case cursive letters accurately.
 The student writes legibly in print, forms all cursive letters accurately, and writes his/her first name in cursive.
 The student writes legibly in print and writes his/her first name and complete words and answers in cursive.

 Learning Goals 1 = Area Of Concern 2 = Progress Being Made Toward Second-Grade Standards 3 = Meets Second-Grade Standards 4 = Understandings Go Beyond Second-Grade Standards Oral Language Skills I can listen actively and ask questions to clarify information.
-(2.1a) The student can listen actively but does not ask relevant questions to clarify information.
-The student listens actively and asks relevant questions to clarify information but the questions are irrelevant to the topic.
-The student listens actively and asks relevant question s to clarify information.
+(2.1a) The student does not listen actively and ask relevant questions to clarify information.
+N/A The student listens actively and asks relevant question s to clarify information.
 The student listens actively, asks relevant questions to clarify information, and makes pertinent comments.
-I can answer questions using multiword responses.(2.1a) The student does not answer questions in complete sentences.
-The student answers questions in complete but brief sentences.
-The student answers questions in complete sentences using multiword responses.
+I can answer questions using multiword responses.(2.1a) The student does not answer questions in complete sentences using multiword responses.
+N/A The student answers questions in complete sentences using multiword responses.
 The student answers questions using multi-sentence responses.
 I can follow and restate instructions in short sequences.
-(2.1b) The student follows and restate only singular instructions consistently. or The student does not follow instructions.
-The student follows but does not restate instructions which involve a sequence of actions.
-The student follows and restates instructions which involve a sequence of actions .
+(2.1b) The student does not follow and restate instructions which involve a sequence of actions.
+N/A The student follows and restates instructions which involve a sequence of actions .
 The student follows and restates or creates instructions which involve a series of sequences of actions.
 I can share information and ideas about a topic and speak clearly.
-(2.1c) The student does not share information and ideas about a topic.
-The student shares information and ideas about a topic but the information may be unclear or inaccurate.
-The student clearly shares information and ideas about a topic using an appropriate pace and the conventions of language.
+(2.1c) The student does not share information and ideas about a topic using an appropriate pace and the conventions of language.
+N/A The student clearly shares information and ideas about a topic using an appropriate pace and the conventions of language.
 The student speaks eloquently about a topic using eye-contact and correct enunciation at an appropriate pace and volume .